Antipodes: Direct antipodal flights (scheduled)

+The future record holder (inaugural flight on December 4, 2025) for such a flight is China Eastern Airlines flight MU745 from Shanghai - Auckland - Buenos Aires.
+This flight will be by far the longest scheduled passenger flight in history and the first near-antipodal scheduled flight, being only approximately 443km shorter than an exact antipode.
+It will have an 'Origin - Destination great-circle distance' of 19,595 kilometres (12,176 mi; 10,580 nmi) and an 'Origin - Stop - Destination great-circle distance' of 19,680 kilometres (12,229 mi; 10,626 nmi).

 Future theoretical antipodal routes

 A hypothetically almost perfect antipodal flight would be Tangier Ibn Battouta Airport, Morocco (IATA: TNG), to Whangarei Aerodrome, New Zealand (IATA: WRE), whose designated locators are 10800 nmi apart, almost the maximum possible distance.
 However, with only a length of 3599 ft, Whangarei's runway is too short to accommodate any current (as of 2025) commercial jet airliner, especially one with the required range.
 Traveling between them would currently need at least two plane changes.

-Other near-antipodes major city pairs include:
+Other near-antipodal major city pairs include: